EliAndrewC/l7r/setting/budgets.md

 | **Total** |  |  | **1.00** | **3308.46** |  |
 | Average | 12.77 | 3308.46 |  | 3308.46 |  |

-The land-quality shares sum to 1.00; the weighted-average ~3,300 koku/sq mi sits within the ~3,000-3,600 convergence range derived in [l7r.md - Yield Reference](l7r.md#yield-reference), and downstream calculations use the round-number 3,000 koku/sq mi.
+The land-quality shares sum to 1.00; the weighted-average ~3,300 koku/sq mi sits within the ~3,000-3,600 convergence range derived in [Yield Reference](#yield-reference), and downstream calculations use the round-number 3,000 koku/sq mi.

 ### Wheat Productivity by Land Quality